Koenkk/zigbee2mqtt.io/docs/devices/VZM31-SN.md

 The possible values are: `Disabled`, `Enabled`.

 ### FanControlMode (enum)
-Which mode to use when binding EP3 to a fan module..
+Which mode to use when binding EP3 (config button) to another device (like a fan module)..
 Value can be found in the published state on the `fanControlMode` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"fanControlMode": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"fanControlMode": NEW_VALUE}`.